AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/wait/use-a-specific-date-in-a-wait-flow-step.md

    ![](assets/image2014-9-22-11-3a50-3a59.png)

-   From the Type drop-down, select Date.&nbsp;
+   From the Type drop-down, select Date.

    ![](assets/image2014-9-22-11-3a51-3a27.png)